 From MRIs to CT scans, there can be a huge difference in price for the same screening, service or procedure, depending on where you get it.
 In health care, higher cost doesn't necessarily mean better quality.
 The same applies for routine hospital procedures, such as hip or knee replacements.
-Make sure to use the Cost Estimator tool in BAM for price comparisons before you get the service.
+Use the Cost Estimator tool in BAM for price comparisons before you get the service.